Sandy Brondello

 Sandra Anne Brondello (born 20 August 1968) is an Australian professional basketball coach and former professional basketball player.
-She is the head coach of the Australian women's national team and the inaugural head coach of the Toronto Tempo of the Women's National Basketball Association (WNBA).
+She is the inaugural head coach of the Toronto Tempo of the Women's National Basketball Association (WNBA).
+She is also the head coach of the Australian women's national team, the Opals.

 Brondello played in Australia, Germany and the WNBA before retiring to become a coach.
 The 5’7” (1.70 m) Brondello is one of Australia's all-time best shooting guards.
-She played on Australia's "Opals" national team at four Summer Olympics, has coached the team at two more, and won three medals (one bronze, two silvers) as a player and one bronze medal as a coach.
+She played on Australia's national team at four Summer Olympics, has coached the team at two more, and won three medals (one bronze, two silvers) as a player and one bronze medal as a coach.
 She attended the Australian Institute of Sport in 1986–1987, and was inducted to the Australian Basketball Hall of Fame in 2010.

 Playing career

 Brondello grew up in Mackay, Queensland, where her parents had a sugar cane farm.
 At the age of 9, she started to play basketball in a grass court her father built in the backyard Brondello's career began in Australia's Women's National Basketball League, where she was named the Australian Basketball Player of the Year in 1992.
 Brondello played for 10 seasons in the WNBL, reaching the playoffs on three occasions and being named Most Valuable Player in 1995 as a member of the Brisbane Blazers.
 She also played between 1992 and 2002 in Germany for BTV Wuppertal, winning ten national championships and the 1995–96 FIBA Women's European Champions Cup.

 Brondello started her WNBA career in 1998 by being selected in the fourth round (34th overall) by the newly formed Detroit Shock, becoming an All-Star in the first WNBA All-Star Game in 1999.
 During the 2000 expansion draft on December 15, 1999, Brondello was selected by the Indiana Fever.
 She was then traded to the Miami Sol (along with a 2000 first-round draft pick) in exchange for Stephanie White.
 After sitting out of the 2002 season due to a foot injury playing for Wuppertal during the WNBA offseason, Brondello signed as a free agent with the Seattle Storm in 2003, joining fellow Australians Lauren Jackson and Tully Bevilaqua.
 Brondello was one of the top three-point shooters in league history, her .410 percentage ranking fourth all-time.

 On the Australian National Team, Brondello joined the team before the age of 18 and remained on the Opals for 17 years, and her 302 games made Brondello the third most capped Australian player, behind Robyn Maher and Karen Dalton.
 Brondello's tournaments with Australia include four World Championships, with two bronze medals, and four Olympic tournaments, with two silver medals and a bronze.
 Twice she sat out of the WNBA due to Olympic commitments, in 2000 and 2004.
 The 2004 tournament in Athens turned out to be Brondello's last major event, with her afterwards investing in a coaching career.